- What We Do

 We are also participants in Dóchas, an umbrella body of Irish development charities, and part of the Viva Network, a global movement of Christians with 81 network initiatives in 48 countries, helping 1.2 million children.

-We are committed to upholding NGO Code of Corporate Governance and Code of Conduct on Images & Messages in all our communications.
+We are committed to upholding NGO Code of Corporate Governance and Dóchas Code on Images and Messages in all our communications.